kaz-utashiro/greple/README.md

     greple -Mperl --colorful --code --comment --pod default greple

-If special subroutine **initialize()** is defined in the module, it is called at the beginning with `Getopt::EX::Container` object as a first argument.
+If special subroutine **initialize()** is defined in the module, it is called at the beginning with `Getopt::EX::Module` object as a first argument.
 Second argument is the reference to `@ARGV`, and you can modify actual `@ARGV` using it.
 See **find** module as a sample.